Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Twisted Demazure-Lusztig operators

 \section{Twisted Demazure-Lusztig operators}

-Many cohomological invariants of Schubert varieties can be computed inductively due to the inductive construction of resolution of singularities.
-By application of Demazure or Bernstein-Gelfand-Gelfand operators, starting from the class of 0-dimensional Schubert variety, the fundamental class can be computed, \cite{BGG}.
-The same is true for the motivic Chern classes in K-theory as proven in \cite{AMSS}, where Demazure-Lusztig operators are employed.
+Many cohomological invariants of Schubert varieties can be computed inductively due to the inductive construction of the Bott-Samelson resolution of singularities.
+By application of the Demazure or the Bernstein-Gelfand-Gelfand operators, starting from the class of 0-dimensional Schubert variety, the fundamental class can be computed, \cite{BGG}.
+The same is true for the motivic Chern classes in K-theory as proven in \cite{AMSS}, where the Demazure-Lusztig operators are employed.
 The twisted version demands a twisted version of operators.